ShadowKnightMK4/MergeText/README.md

 Displays total bytes and kilobytes written after completion.

 Important!
-This utility assumes encoding is identicle and does not do byte translates.
-To put it another way is you point it at Unicode and ANSI, your final file will contain Unicode and Ansi.
+This utility does *not* care of how the input file is encoded.
+It's copied as is.